MonacoProtocol/sdk/readme/the-protocol.md

 - Operators are identified by a wallet publicKey.
 - All admin functions, apart from querying operators and roles, require the correct operator role.
 - Operator roles are assigned to wallets by the Monaco Protocol Foundation.

+## Monaco Protocol Commission

+- Currently set at 0%.
+- Allows for commission to be charged on unique wallets.
+- Commission is a % of net winnings on a market.
+- Commission rate and implementation will be determined by the Monaco Protocol community as it affects all traders in the ecosystem.

 ## Events